sarada-mohanty/sample-cognito-integrated-bedrock-agents-chat-ui/README.md

 This solution implements several security best practices:

 1. **Authentication**: Uses Amazon Cognito for secure user authentication
-2. **Temporary Credentials**: Leverages AWS STS to provide short-lived credentials
+2. **Temporary Credentials**: Leverages AWS Security Token Service to provide short-lived credentials
 3. **No Stored Secrets**: No long-term credentials are stored in the frontend
 4. **HTTPS**: All communication is encrypted in transit

 **Additional Security Recommendations**:
 - Enable Multi-Factor Authentication (MFA) in your Cognito User Pool
 - Implement the principle of least privilege for IAM roles
-- Consider enabling AWS WAF for additional protection against common web exploits
+- Consider enabling [AWS WAF](https://aws.amazon.com/waf/) for additional protection against common web exploits

 ## Performance Optimization